pplrck/own/README.md

 I will be coding some little projects to practices coding.

+Project Color Changer

-rbg is a swing app with color changing features
+- rbg is a swing app with color changing features.
+- Next up I am going to implement some text within layout manager and use implement a logo.